enriquepablo/syntreenet/README.rst

    and more time.
-Also ideally a proper implementation of the algorithm (again, time) in a more appropriate language - I am considering either Haskell or Rust for a canonical implementation (if this finally happens to be worth), I guess that Haskell would be more fun, but Rust more performant.
+Also ideally a proper implementation of the algorithm (again, time) in a more appropriate language - I am considering either Haskell or Rust for a canonical implementation (if this finally happens to be worth), I guess that Haskell would be more fun, but Rust more performant?

-I have run the benchmarks adding 1_000, 5_000, 10_000, 50_000, 100_000, 500_000,
+I have run the benchmarks adding 1_000, 5_000, 10_000, 50_000, 100_000,
-and 1_000_000 facts, each of which has a mean of about 10 consecuences, and I have calculated the mean of 6 runs for each point, which is what is plotted.
-Very clearly the results are not conclusive, however, a trend can be seen, where there is a steady increase in the cost of adding a new fact for CLIPS, and a leveling out of the cost for syntreenet.
+500_000, and 1_000_000 facts, each of which has a mean of about 10 consecuences, and I have calculated the mean of 6 runs for each point, which is what is plotted below.
+Very clearly the results are not conclusive, however, a trend can be seen, where there is a steady increase in the cost of adding a new fact for CLIPS_, and a leveling out of the cost for syntreenet_.

 .. image:: img/clips.png